ITRN 500 Global Political Economy

 Usui, T., M. Kotabe and J.Y.
 Murray (2017) “A Dynamic Process of Building Global Supply Chain Competence by New Ventures: The Case of Uniqlo,” Journal of International Marketing, 25:3, 1-20.

 Week 7 Writing Assignment: Are multinational enterprises (MNEs) part of the “liberal order”?
-To what extend and how?
+To what extent and how?
 Is it appropriate for the multilateral system to be extended to non-state actors?

 Week 7 Discussion Board: Please see above under Assignment Descriptions.
 Post one question/comment to the discussion board and to respond to one question/comment.